alpyurtsever/SketchyCGAL/README.txt

 CITATION

-If you find this toolbox useful in your research, please cite our work:
+If you find this toolbox useful in your research, please cite our paper.

-[YTFUC2019] A.Yurtsever, J.A.
-Tropp, O. Fercoq, M. Udell, V. Cevher "Scalable Semidefinite Programming", 2019.
+Yurtsever, A., Tropp, J. A., Fercoq, O., Udell, M., Cevher, V., Scalable Semidefinite Programming,
+SIAM Journal on Mathematics of Data Science, 3(1):171-200, 2021

 ---------------------------------------------------------------------------
 ---------------------------------------------------------------------------

-Last edit: Alp Yurtsever - December 06, 2019
+Last edit: Alp Yurtsever - November 25, 2020